-Within the BSW/MSW programs, the field liaison role falls under the director of field education.
-When the director of field education is unable to act as the liaison, the programs may assign field liaisons to students in the field education practicum.
-The School of Social Work assigns a full-time or adjunct faculty member as a field liaison for each student in the field education programs.
+Within the BSW program the field liaison role falls under the director of field education.
+When the director of field education is unable to act as the liaison, the BSW program may assign field liaisons to students in the field education practicum.
+The School of Social Work assigns a full-time or adjunct faculty member as a field liaison for each student in the field education program.
 The faculty field liaison agrees to the following responsibilities:

 - 1. To complete field liaison training. - 2.
-To maintain contact with the field instructor and carry out at least one site visit during the practicum cycle for MSW students, and one visit per semester for BSW students. - 3.
+To maintain contact with the field instructor and carry out at least one site visit during the first and second semesters of practicum. - 3.
 To maintain telephone and email contact as needed. - 4.
 To interpret the connection between classroom curriculum and practicum for the field instructor. - 5.
-To provide, as necessary, supervisory support for field instructors. - 6.
-To ensure that the educational focus of the field placement is maintained. - 7.
+To provide, as necessary, supervisory support for field instructors.

+- 6. To ensure that the educational focus of the field placement is maintained. - 7.
 To ensure that learning activities are appropriate, and where they are not appropriate, to assist the field instructor in developing additional assignments. - 8.
-To provide feedback on the student's progress toward proficiency in the program competencies.

-9. To respond to problems raised by student or field instructor and to bring to the attention of the director of field education any student who experiences difficulties in practicum.
+To provide feedback on the student's progress toward proficiency in the program competencies. - 9.
+To respond to problems raised by student or field instructor and to bring to the attention of the director of field education any student who is experiencing difficulties in practicum.